-You can use everyday household items for fine motor activities at home or at school.
+You can use everyday household items for DIY fine motor activities at home or at school.
 Here is a list of some ideas for fine motor activities for kids using some basic office supplies.

 Simple Fine Motor Activities with Everyday Materials